Cut is also commonly used in conjunction with the

 repeat/0 so that the backtracking loop is

 clearly terminated.
-If the cut were omitted in this case, on
+If the cut were omitted in this case, then on

 later backtracking Prolog might try to read another term